+Enhar Enhanced 14.4 The library establishes cooperative agreements with partners to develop shared programming and services.
 14.5 The library pursues partnerships to expand non-traditional services at library locations (e.g., food or clothing distribution).
 14.6 The library and its partners share information about each other's programs and services at their locations and through their websites/social media.
 14.7 The library hosts community partners' meetings, including support groups for populations with disabilities and their caregivers.

-Exemplary Exem plary 14.8 The library works with local businesses or organizations in rural, underrepresented, or immigrant communities to offer access to library collections and services.
+Exem Exemplary 14.8 The library works with local businesses or organizations in rural, underrepresented, or immigrant communities to offer access to library collections and services.
+14.9 The library offers space for quarterly or monthly "office hours" for local agencies to serve patrons (e.g., free legal clinic, social worker).